sparklabnyc/tropical_cyclones_educational_attainment_2022/README.md

-# Tropical cyclones and educational attainment
+# Disruption to Test Scores after Hurricanes in the United States

-Work in progress by Gabriella Meltzer, Joan Casey, Joel Schwartz, Michelle Bell, Marianthi-Anna Kioumourtzoglou, Robbie M Parks
+Gabriella Meltzer, G. Brooke Anderson, Xicheng Xie, Joan A. Casey, Joel Schwartz, Michelle Bell, Yoshira Ornelas Van Horne, Jared Fox, Marianthi-Anna Kioumourtzoglou, Robbie M Parks

-note: please run 0_00_create_folder_structure.R first to create folders which may not be there when first loaded.
+## Project Description

-note: to run an R Markdown file from command line, run\
+This dataset and code is used for the paper

-Rscript -e "rmarkdown::render('SCRIPT_NAME.Rmd')"
+## Code

-## Data preparation (data_prep) list:
+### Data preparation (data_prep) list:

 a_01_prepare_educational_attainment_data - prepare educational attainment data from raw (in local) to annual tidied format (in GitHub repo).